 The Rules Court and evidence barring the use of speculation does not mean the parents will be limited to a small recovery.
 However, the courts of California have frequently affirmed lower recovery amounts in cases that involve the loss of a child due to wrongful death.
 Consequently, this is called a remittitur.
 The following is a non-exhaustive list of potential legal damages a parent can pursue.

 So this is what they are entitled to upon proof, as a wrongful death victim when they have lost their child due to negligence:

 - Potential future earnings that get lost – This is about the possible amount of wages the child may have earned throughout their lifetime.

 - Direct expenses – This includes medical expenses, hospital bills, and the cost of the funeral.

-- The nature of the parent and child’s relationship – This is usually very easy to document when it is the child’s parent that is making the claim for wrongful death.
-There is also another requirement that has been added by some states that the child’s support was contributed to on a regular basis by the parent.
+- The nature of the parent and child’s relationship – This is usually very easy to document.
+So this is when the child’s parent that is making the claim for wrongful death.
+There are other requirements added by some states.
+But in California, ultimately this is due to the child’s past regular support by the parent.

 - The estimated lifespan for the child – Experts on human life are often consulted to calculate this.

 - The comparative fault amount (if it applies) on the child’s part –The apportionment of responsibility theory gets recognized in the state of California.